 CVE-2026-9910

-An out-of-bounds memory access vulnerability in the ANGLE graphics engine of Google Chrome may lead to application crashes or arbitrary code execution.
+An out-of-bounds memory access vulnerability exists in the ANGLE graphics engine of Google Chrome prior to version 148.0.7778.216, potentially leading to arbitrary code execution.

 Executive summary